halcha/blog/_posts/2020-12-06-honours-dissertation.markdown

-Thanks for reading!
 If you’d like to read more thoughts on design work, head back to the portfolio [here](/).